Osgoode Hall Law School

 The Student Body

-The Law School attracts a large, diverse and exceptionally talented student body, not only from Ontario, but from all regions of Canada and beyond.
-Through our general admissions category, we accept students with excellent academic records and non-academic achievements, many of whom have graduate degrees in other disciplines.
+The Law School attracts a vibrant, diverse and exceptionally talented student body, not only from Ontario, but from all regions of Canada and beyond.
+Through our general admissions category, we accept students with excellent academic records and signficant non-academic achievements, many of whom have graduate degrees in other disciplines.
 Through our Indigenous admissions category, we encourage applications from students who identify with and have a connection to an Indigenous community.
 Our admissions decisions are based on a holistic set of criteria including undergraduate grade point average (GPA), the Law School Admission Test (LSAT), non-academic achievements, as well as other relevant factors such as community engagement and leadership experience.
-Our admissions policy also encourages applicants to identify any barriers they have faced in seeking to enter the legal profession.
+Our admissions policy also encourages applicants to identify any barriers they have overcome in seeking to enter the legal profession.
 The admissions policy and procedure, supported by substantial entrance scholarships and bursaries, ensure excellence and rich diversity among our student body.
-Please see http://www.osgoode.yorku.ca/prospective-students/jd-program/ for admissions information including eligibility requirements, application components and application deadlines.
+Please see osgoode.yorku.ca/programs/juris-doctor/jd-admissions/ for admissions information including eligibility requirements, application components and application deadlines.

 The Law School's size allows for an exceptionally rich and varied curriculum with opportunities to explore theoretical and policy perspectives integrated with substantive law, legal analysis and lawyering skills in a wide range of subject areas.
-Our first-year program is distinguished by its emphasis on themes central to trends in legal practice and invites students to reflect on questions of professionalism and ethics.
-The first-year curriculum combines strengths in traditional subjects with innovative offerings.
+Our first-year program is distinguished by its emphasis on relevant trends in legal practice and invites students to reflect on questions of professionalism and ethics.
+The curriculum combines strengths in traditional subjects with innovative offerings.
 With approximately 150 courses, seminars and special programs available in the upper years, students can create an academic program substantially tailored to their unique interests and career aspirations.
 Students may also participate in one of four optional curricular streams: International, Comparative and Transnational Law; Litigation, Dispute Resolution, and the Administration of Justice; Tax Law; and Labour and Employment Law.

-Students who seek to study the law in action, develop lawyering skills, engage in law reform and understand the law from a theoretical and policy perspective, will find unparalleled learning opportunities at Osgoode Hall Law School.
+Students who seek to study the law in action, develop lawyering skills, engage in law reform and understand the law from a theoretical and policy perspective will find unparalleled learning opportunities at Osgoode Hall Law School.

 Joint Programs and Exchanges

 Members of the Osgoode faculty are among the most productive and distinguished legal scholars in Canada, pursuing ambitious and diverse research programs.
 Students are instructed in the special techniques of legal research and writing which are essential to the educated lawyer.
 There are opportunities to undertake research in satisfaction of some course requirements as well as to engage in intensive supervised research programs.
-Students may also participate in the editing of the Osgoode Hall Law Journal and act as research assistants to members of faculty.
+Students may also participate in the editing of the Osgoode Hall Law Journal and act as research assistants to faculty members.
 A number of research centres and research initiatives at the Law School are hubs for collaborative research.
 These include: the Canadian Forum on Civil Justice; the Institute for Feminist Legal Studies; the Critical Research Laboratory in Law & Society; the Jack and Mae Nathanson Centre on Transnational Human Rights, Crime and Security; TheCourt.ca (an online resource for debate and data about the Supreme Court of Canada); the Jay and Barbara Hennick Centre for Business and Law; IP Osgoode; and the Winkler Institute for Dispute Resolution.
 Other key partnerships include the Law Commission of Ontario, the Canadian Forum on Civil Justice, the Ontario Legal Philosophy Partnership, the York Centre for Public Policy and Law and the National Network on Environments and Women's Health.

 Facilities and Technology